How Many Words Can You Learn with These Popular Language Learning Apps And How Quickly?

-1. Rutledge is a well-respected academic publisher that puts a lot of time and care into developing its word frequency lists.
+- It’s is a well-respected academic publisher that puts a lot of time and care into developing its word frequency lists.

 All the words in the data set are Russian lemmas from Pimsleur’s Russian course, levels I – III.
 Words marked in blue are those words from the Pimsleur course that also appear in the top 500 words from the Rutledge data set.

-The study provided native-English speakers of non-Hispanic origin a college-level test on Spanish before and after completing the Duolingo Spanish course.
+- The study provided native-English speakers of non-Hispanic origin a college-level test on Spanish before and after completing the Duolingo Spanish course.

-Additionally, out of an initial population of 556 people, 170 were excluded for a variety of statistical reasons.
-Of the remaining 386 participants in the study: The average age of eligible participants was 32.0 years with 48.4% females, and 99.0% of them were novice to intermediate (self-report) users of Spanish.
+- Out of an initial population of 556 people, the report excluded 170 for a variety of statistical reasons.

+- Of the remaining 386 participants in the study: The average age of eligible participants was 32.0 years with 48.4% females, and 99.0% of them were novice to intermediate (self-report) users of Spanish.

+The study goes on to state that 11.0% of study participants’ spouses, partners or close friends spoke Spanish.
+And that 4.5% of participants’ parents, grandparents, or great grandparents spoke Spanish.
+Also, more than a quarter (28.5%) of participants knew at least one other foreign language.
 Finally, the paper concludes that the average Duolingo user could learn the equivalent of one college semester of Spanish with 26 – 49 hours of time spent on Duolingo.